miyeung/whyem-etl/README.md

 ### Add continent information to data

 In the original data, the continent information is not provided.
-To tackle this issue, a `office_continent` column has been added to the table and the `/consolidateData` implemented.
+To tackle this issue, an `office_continent` column has been added to the table and the `/consolidateData` implemented.

-`/consolidateData` works in an ETL fashion: it extracts the data from database, transforms it by adding the continent information and loads it back.
+`/consolidateData` works in an ETL fashion: it extracts the data from a database, transforms it by adding the continent information and loads it back.
 It can takes a few minutes to be run.

 ```bash
 curl http://127.0.0.1:5000/consolidateData
 ```

 This API is yet to be improved on how continent information is derived given (latitude, longitude).
 As of today, the API:

 - add continent labels for `EUROPE`, `ASIA` and `AMERICA`
 - for rows that could not be labeled, `OTHERS` is added
 - has a success rate of 98.23% (475 rows with `OTHERS` among 26873 total rows).

 For data quality evaluation and future improvements, the API response contains the success rate and the failed rows references.
 See example below:

 ```json
 {